|Back to Ordering||

 Although not marketed as a lightning deterrent, it is interesting to note that after this device has been installed, lightning will likely NOT strike this antenna because of the lack of ability of the antenna to build a counter charge where discharge from a cloud would be attracted.

 As I explained, I obtained a few Static Buster devices from Mike Norton KE4NS in the early nineties.
-Mike started the company "Static Buster" and had sold literally thousands of them.
+Mike started the company "Static Buster" and had sold them at shows and hamfests.
 They have proven to do their job across the country and around the world.
-I have now teamed up with Mike and host the only outlet for the device here at Masters Communications.
+I've teamed up with Mike and host the only outlet for the device here at Masters Communications.

 Click Here to see a picture of the Static Buster (** note -- color can be black or white)